Whichever way we identify the position of the pedal bone we then have to decide on how we should trim the foot.

 If the pedal bone has a flat solar surface then the insertion of the deep flexor tendon will be in a direct vertical line below the insertion of the extensor tendon and the vertical part of the articular surface of P3 and above Duckett's Dot approximately 1cm back from the point of the frog.
 Figure 3 Is the centre of mass of the pedal bone and is in the same vertical line. (see right)

-The insertion of the deep flexor tendon inserts on the semi-lunar crest and the flexor surface of the pedal bone behind it, so some of it inserts just below and some just behind the centre of mass of the bone. (see left)
+the flexor surface of the pedal bone behind it, so some of it inserts just below

-In a normal standing horse there will be tone in the deep flexor muscle applying tension to the deep flexor tendon, and these are part of the "stay apparatus"of the foreleg.
-(Horse Anatomy - P Goody)
+In a normal standing horse there will be tone in the deep flexor muscle applying

 This tension will be increased significantly, when the horse is moving, and will be at a maximum;